Digitizing Human Emotions for Virtual Reality Applications

 Moreover while using any media, for example music, the wearable interface can also amplify the overall experience of the user by stimulating or evoking emotions pertaining to the song via the interface and augment the pleasure.

 New emotion based organic communication platforms – The wearable interface tries to make long distance communication more organic by helping convey real time emotions of people during text based/other kinds of conversation.
 The interface can allow sensing and transfer of emotions from one end and also mimic the same emotion on the other end using electrical stimulation of the corresponding facial muscles.

-Training autistic individuals to understand emotions (reference) – Most autistic individuals are unable to understand or recognise emotions due to the improper development of the amygdala and temporoparietal junction in the brain.
+Training autistic individuals to understand emotions – Most autistic individuals are unable to understand or recognize emotions due to the improper development of the amygdala and temporoparietal junction in the brain.
 Using this wearable interface, the autistic person can understand the emotions of another person who is wearing the interface by the stimulation of his/her own facial muscles through the second interface they itself are wearing and thus mimic and evoke the same emotion in the individual.
 This system can hence be used as a training platform to help autistic individuals understand facial expressions and thus support them in becoming better social creatures.

 Gaming – Here, the emotion of an individual can be fed to the system to allow remodelling of the storyline of the game to cater to the feelings of the user.

 Lie detection – This system proposes the creation of a new lie detection platform which can sense all the micro expressions the face makes while communicating verbally.
 Paul Ekman has proved in his work that these micro expressions, which are made unconsciously by the brain are reliable for detecting whether a person is honest about something or not.
 Thus the wearable emotion interface can allow the development of a new breed of lie detectors.
 The TV series: Lie to Me is based completely on this concept.